 Revolution of Scientific Technology

-In the late 18th century, an important change occurred in England that would change life of human race.
-A machine was invented to replace human labor, and the agricultural society transformed into an industrial society.
+In late 18th century, an important change occurred in England that would change life of human race.
+A machine was invented to replace human labor, and agricultural society transformed into an industrial society.
 The development in technology improved the standard of living, and it brought great change to the political and social structure.

 With the combination of the steam engine and machinery, the First Industrial Revolution commenced, and the Second Industrial Revolution developed based on electric energy and the conveyor belt system.
 The Third Industrial Revolution is an Industrial Revolution based on the development of computers, information and communications technology(ICT).

 The Fourth Industrial Revolution will open an era of intern-connected technologies that blurs the lines between physical, digital, and biological spheres, and it will be known as an intelligence revolution that creates added value by having an AI predict and judge human behavior using information collected through IOT(the internet of things).

 Industrial Revolution based on Information and Communications TechnologyT

 Intelligence Revolution with the Fusion of the Internet of things and Artifidal Intelligence

 In 1688, the Glorious Revolution took place in England bringing down feudalism before any other countries in Europe, thus stabilizing the political culture.
 The bourgeois class that emerged, provided the skills and capital needed for the Industrial Revolution.

 The era of the Industrial Revolution opened as the cotton industry became mechanized and machine that formerly depended on human, animal, or water power was replaced by a steam engine developed by James Watt, and this improved efficiency as well.